 The need for climate action has never been greater and water security is becoming one of the key themes in combatting the effects of global warming.
-This Water Shortage Solutions program is designed to introduce ways for cities to significantly reduce their water consumption in a relatively short-period of time, using the Cape Town drought as a case study.
+This Water Shortage Solutions program is designed to introduce ways for cities to significantly reduce their water consumption in a relatively short time.

 Why Cape Town?

 Cape Town is a top global travel destination, acclaimed as one of the most beautiful cities in the world and noted for its rich natural heritage, cultural diversity, and historical significance.
-However, the city and surrounds have recently experienced a severe drought with far-reaching impacts on its people, wildlife, land, economy, and politics.
-Cape Town’s water saving campaign resulted in the city almost halving its water consumption, positioning it as one of the world leaders in water conservation and making the city an ideal location from which to study this topic.
+However, the city and surrounds recently experienced a severe drought with far-reaching impacts on its people, wildlife, land, economy, and politics.
+Cape Town’s water-saving campaign resulted in the city almost halving its water consumption, positioning it as one of the world leaders in water conservation, and making the city an ideal location from which to study this topic.

 By the end of this program, students should be able to:

-- Discuss ways in which a modern city can reduce consumption
+- Discuss ways in which a modern city can reduce water consumption

 - Analyze the role of business and consumers in conserving water

 - Present on the challenges and potential solutions facing residents who want to reduce average daily consumption